tweag/python-monorepo-example/2018-09-12-asterius-ffi.md

 }
 ```

 `i.wasmInstance` is the instantiated `WebAssembly.Instance`.
-We must call `i.wasmInstance.exports.hs_init()` to initialize the runtime first before any Haskell computation occurs.
+We call `i.wasmInstance.exports.hs_init()` to initialise the runtime first before any Haskell computation occurs.
 After that, we can call any exported function or `main` as many times as we want.

-The `--asterius-instance-callback=` flag is suitable for the scenario when we expect all logic is contained in the JavaScript file `ahc-link` outputs.
-However, in a lot of real-world use cases, for smoother interaction with other JavaScript libraries, we may wish to encapsulate the "asterius instance" in our own way and invoke `hs_init` in advance, so it's hard to contain all logic in one JavaScript callback.
-We are aware of this limitation, and as we polish JavaScript FFI and increase understanding on the rest of JavaScript ecosystem, we will surely improve generation of stub JavaScript code that allows more flexibility here.
+The `--asterius-instance-callback=` flag is suitable for the scenario where we expect that all logic is contained in the JavaScript file output by `ahc-link`.
+However, this is not always the case.
+Instead, for a more seamless interaction with other JavaScript libraries, we may wish to encapsulate the Asterius instance and invoke `hs_init` in advance.
+In that case, it is hard to contain all logic in one JavaScript callback.
+For now, this remains a limitation and as we continue to improve the JavaScript FFI, we will surely look at the generation of stub JavaScript code that provides more flexibility in this more general case.

 # Using Haskell closures as JavaScript callbacks

-The `foreign export javascript` syntax is sufficient when the Haskell functions we'd like to export are all "static".
-However, we often want to produce closures at runtime (e.g. by partially applying curried functions), and export such "dynamic" closures for use in JavaScript.
+The discussed `foreign export javascript` declarations are sufficient when all Haskell functions to be called from JavaScript are statically known.
+However, we often want to produce closures at runtime (e.g., by partially applying curried functions), and then, export such dynamic runtime-generated closures for use in JavaScript.
 For instance, when providing a Haskell closure as a JavaScript event handler, the handler often captures some contextual info as free variables, which are unknown at compile time.

-One simple workaround would be adding the runtime "context" as a separate argument for exported functions.
-The JavaScript code is in charge of initiating a context and threading it along through the Haskell functions.
-However, this denies the benifits of first-class functions and requires a lot of boilerplate code.
-So let's move on and see what we can do about this.
+We might want to work around that by adding the runtime context as a separate argument to an exported function.
+Then, the JavaScript code would be in charge of providing the right context when invoking a Haskell function.
+However, this would be a step back from the convenience of a language with first-class functions and would require substantial boilerplate code.
+Instead, we want to pass closure directly.

-The first step is representing arbitrary Haskell closure in JavaScript.
-Remember how we represent JavaScript references in Haskell via `JSRef` and a table?
-The same method works the other way around, we use `StablePtr` to represent a Haskell closure in JavaScript.
-The `StablePtr` mechanism exists in GHC long before asterius, and it serves as a handle to a Haskell object on the heap which can be passed between Haskell/C. We can't pass raw addresses, since the storage manager may move objects around, so we need to maintain an index of objects, and modify the indexed address if needed during garbage collection.
+Again, we follow the approach of the standard Haskell FFI, and much as we represent JavaScript references in Haskell via `JSRef` values and a table, we use `StablePtr`s to refer to Haskell closures in JavaScript.
+GHC’s `StablePtr`s are also table indexes, which serve as a handle to a Haskell object on the heap, which can be passed between Haskell and C, or in our case, Haskell and JavaScript.
+We can't pass raw addresses, since the storage manager may move objects around.
+Hence, the `StablePtr` API also maintains a table of heap objects and we use table indexes to refer to them.
+This enables garbage collection to move objects around, as long as it takes care to also update the `StablePtr` table.

-The asterius JavaScript FFI supports `StablePtr a` as a basic type, and we can call `Foreign.StablePtr.newStablePtr` to turn any Haskell closure to a `StablePtr`.
-But we can't directly pass a `StablePtr` to a JavaScript function which expects a callback; we need to convert a `StablePtr` to a `JSRef` pointing to a valid JavaScript function which re-enters the asterius runtime and trigger Haskell evaluation when called.
+The Asterius JavaScript FFI supports `StablePtr a` as a basic type, and as usual, we can use `Foreign.StablePtr.newStablePtr` to turn any Haskell closure into a `StablePtr`.
+However, we cannot directly pass a `StablePtr` to a JavaScript function that expects a callback.
+Instead, we first need to convert a `StablePtr` into a `JSRef` pointing to a valid JavaScript function which re-enters the Asterius runtime and triggers Haskell evaluation when called.

-The asterius runtime provides special interfaces for this purpose: `makeHaskellCallback`/`makeHaskellCallback1`.
-They convert arguments of type `StablePtr (IO ())`/`StablePtr (JSRef -> IO ())` to `JSRef`s of real JavaScript functions which can be used as event handlers, etc. This interface can be imported into Haskell like this:
+The asterius runtime provides special interfaces for this purpose: `makeHaskellCallback` and `makeHaskellCallback1`.
+They convert arguments of type `StablePtr (IO ())`and `StablePtr (JSRef -> IO ())` into `JSRef`s referring to proper JavaScript functions, which can directly be used as event handlers, etc. This interface can be imported into Haskell like this:

 ```Haskell
 foreign import javascript "__asterius_jsffi.makeHaskellCallback(${1})" js_make_hs_callback